kushshah289/Resume/README.md

       {Software Engineer}{Jan 2016 - May 2016}
       \resumeItemListStart
         \item
           {Developed backend and database of Petts.Club along with the admin panel for the website.
-The data retrieval was done using Asynchronous JavaScript calls, which enabled the website to fetch data faster and with reduced server calls along with the cost of servers as the project was deployed on cloud.}
+Achieved in reducing the rendering time to 200ms.}
         \item
-          {Developed the sub-routines, triggers and stored-procedures for this website which enhanced the maintainability and security of the website.}
+          {Achieved in reducing the server cost by 25\% by doing data retrieval with Asynchronous JavaScript calls, this enabled the website to fetch data faster and reducing server calls along with the cost of servers as the project was deployed on cloud.}
         \item
-        {Contributed in developing a responsive front-end of the system using HTML5, CSS3 and JavaScript.}
+        {Created a responsive front-end of the system using HTML5, CSS3 and JavaScript.
+Developed the sub-routines, triggers and stored-procedures for this website which enhanced the maintainability and security of the website.}
       \resumeItemListEnd

   \resumeSubHeadingListEnd